JeffNeff/webapp/README.md

 # How I Create Applications With a React Frontend and Golang Backend
 I wanted to share with the community how I create applications with a React frontend and Golang backend.
+This readme contains the steps to reproduce this repository.

 ## Development Prerequisites
 Go